conwetlab/ckanext-wirecloud_view/README.md

 CKAN view extension for the creation and display of resource data visualization dashboards through WireCloud embbeded dashboards.

 With this extension you can create a view for a resource using WireCloud.
-You can set the view to load an existing mashup or create your own mashup directly from the editing view page in CKAN.
+You can set the view to load an existing dashboard or create a custom dashboard from the from the view form.

 ## Requirements